Confirm-Solutions/imprint/docs/design/model/model.md

 Every `model` should have the opportunity to cache information from the given `GridRange` object before any simulations occur.
-For example, if a `model` defines the grid to be in some space that parametrizes the mean parameter space of the exponential family, it is usually advantageous to transform the grid-points into the mean parameters, since quantities such as the log-partition function can usually be computed simply in terms of the mean parameters.
+For example, if a `model` assumes the grid lies in some space that parametrizes the mean parameter space of the exponential family, it is usually advantageous to transform the grid-points into the mean parameters first before any simulations occur, since simulation-dependent quantities such as the log-partition function can usually be computed cheaply in terms of the mean parameters.
 [Simulating](#simulating) gives another justification for having `models` attach to a `GridRange`.

+As mentioned in the previous paragraph, a `model` defines the context of the grid-points.
+It is the user's responsibility to construct a `GridRange` object that adheres to the convention of the `model` they wish to simulate.
+For example, a `model` assuming exponentially distributed data may expect the grid-points to lie in the log-hazard space rather than the natural parametere space (negative hazard).
+The user is then responsible for constructing grid-points in the log-hazard space.
+This promise is solely between the user and the `model` of interest;
+the rest of the `kevlar` framework does not use the context of a `GridRange` object for a given `model`, since they must be agnostic to the specific `model` types.

 __In summary__:
 - The framework guarantees that a `model` will be attached to a `GridRange` on which it will simulate.
 - The attaching procedure gives the opportunity for a `model` to cache any information that can potentially speed-up the simulations.
+- A `model` defines the context of the grid-points.
+It is the user's responsibility to construct grid-points in the expected space that they belong.

 ### Simulating

 A `model` needs to define the simulation procedure beginning with the data generation to computing the false rejections for each tile of `GridRange`.

-It is important that the `model` is aware of the `GridRange` ahead of time.
+From an optimization point of view, it is important that the `model` is aware of the `GridRange` ahead of time.
-From an optimization point of view, this is extremely crucial.
-As a simple example, consider a binomial distribution with size `n` and parameters `p_i` for `i=1,...,d` (`d` grid-points).
+As a simple example, consider a (one-arm) binomial distribution with size `n` and parameters `p_i` for `i=1,...,d` (`d` grid-points).
 Using Skhorokhod's embedding, it is enough to sample _`n` uniform random variables_ `U_j` (`j=1,...,n`) and evaluate the indicators